opticalfalicy/igrocer-backend/README.md

 # igrocer-backend

-The server portion of a demo Ionic app for reciving and display recipes from an API.
+The server portion of a demo Ionic app for recieving and display recipes from an API.

 To fully test the current build, please follow this link and associated instructions:
 https://github.com/swedishgoodbye/igrocer